swizzin/docs.swizzin.ltd/docs/dev/pre-release.md

 ### Branches on the swizzin repo

-You can run the following commands
+You can run the following commands to get onto a branch of a PR.

 ```bash
 box branchswitch <name of PR branch>
 ```

+Switching back to `master` or develop **will not be prevented** so make sure that you know what you're doing!

 ### Branches from any fork